explosion/spaCy/website/docs/api/pipe.md

 | **RETURNS** | 0 if the label is already present, otherwise 1. ~~int~~ |

-Note that in general, you don't have to call `pipe.add_label` if you provide a representative data sample to the [`begin_training`](#begin_training) method.
+Note that in general, you don't have to call `pipe.add_label` if you provide a representative data sample to the [`initialize`](#initialize) method.
 In this case, all labels found in the sample will be automatically added to the model, and the output dimension will be [inferred](/usage/layers-architectures#thinc-shape-inference) automatically.

 ## Pipe.is_resizable {#is_resizable tag="method"}